eclipse/vorto/server/devtool/webeditor/Readme.md

 If you would like to use the default configuration for the web editor, you can directly jump to [Build and Run](#build-and-run).

 #### Step 3.
-Configure the Vorto Repository url.
+Configure the Vorto Repository URL.

 By default, the local setup points to the Vorto Repository hosted on localhost.
-You can update the Vorto Repository to the new url in the appropriate **.yml** file.
+You can update the Vorto Repository to the new URL in the appropriate **.yml** file.

     vorto:
       repository: